| Title: | Nearest Neighbor Detection for Bioconductor Packages |

 Implements exact and approximate methods for nearest neighbor detection, in a framework that allows them to be easily switched within Bioconductor packages or workflows.
-Exact searches can be performed using the k-means for k-nearest neighbors algorithm or with vantage point trees.
+Exact searches can be performed using the k-means for k-nearest neighbors algorithm, vantage point trees, or an exhaustive search.
 Approximate searches can be performed using the Annoy or HNSW libraries.
-Searching on either Euclidean or Manhattan distances is supported.
-Parallelization is achieved for all methods by using BiocParallel.
-Functions are also provided to search for all neighbors within a given distance.
+Each search can be performed with a variety of different distance metrics, parallelization, and variable numbers of neighbors.
+Range-based searches (to find all neighbors within a certain distance) are also supported.

 Maintainer: Aaron Lun [email protected] [copyright holder]